istio/istio.io/_docs/concepts/what-is-istio/overview.md

 services.
 The proxy extracts request level [attributes]({{home}}/docs/concepts/policy-and-control/attributes.html), which are sent to Mixer for evaluation.
 More information on this attribute extraction and policy evaluation can be found in [Mixer Configuration]({{home}}/docs/concepts/policy-and-control/mixer-config.html).
 Mixer includes a flexible plugin model enabling it to interface with a variety of host environments and infrastructure backends, abstracting the Envoy proxy and Istio-managed services from these details.

-### Istio-Manager
+### Pilot

-[Istio-Manager]({{home}}/docs/concepts/traffic-management/manager.html) serves as an interface between the user and Istio, collecting and validating configuration and propagating it to the various Istio components.
+[Pilot]({{home}}/docs/concepts/traffic-management/pilot.html) serves as an interface between the user and Istio, collecting and validating configuration and propagating it to the various Istio components.
 It abstracts environment-specific implementation details from Mixer and Envoy, providing them with an abstract representation of the user’s services that is independent of the underlying platform.
-In addition, traffic management rules (i.e. generic layer-4 rules and layer-7 HTTP/gRPC routing rules) can be programmed at runtime via Istio-Manager.
+In addition, traffic management rules (i.e. generic layer-4 rules and layer-7 HTTP/gRPC routing rules) can be programmed at runtime via Pilot.

 ### Istio-Auth